 These ingredients help to hold the meatballs together:

 - Breadcrumbs - you can make your own or use shop-bought breadcrumbs.
+Avoid panko breadcrumbs.
+Their larger size makes them less effective at binding and is likely to result in crumbly meatballs.

 - Milk - both full-fat and semi-skimmed work well.